 So what about snow on your solar panels?

 Should you be concerned about accumulation on your panels?
 If your panels are easily accessible, and you take the necessary precautions, you could consider cleaning off any build-up of snow, but as most panels are installed on a roof, and snow makes for slippery, dangerous conditions, it is not advisable to remove snow from most panels.
-Let nature takes its course and the snow will eventually melt or slide off.
+Let nature takes its course and the snow will eventually melt or slide off, since the panels are smooth and the warmth they give off helps the snow slide.
 And if it is a longer-lasting problem, consider speaking with your installer about adjusting the angle before next winter, so that less of the white stuff dampens your output.